turanszkij/WickedEngine/README.md

 <br/>

 ### Other software using Wicked Engine
+- <a href="https://github.com/MolassesLover/WickedEngine-Demo.git">The Wicked Engine demo</a>: A fully-fledged game in the works.
-- <a href="https://www.game-guru.com/max">Game Guru MAX</a>: Easy to use game creator software
+- <a href="https://www.game-guru.com/max">Game Guru MAX</a>: An easy to use game creation software.
-- <a href="https://www.youtube.com/watch?v=0SxXmnSQ6Q4">Flytrap</a>: Demoscene production by qop
+- <a href="https://www.youtube.com/watch?v=0SxXmnSQ6Q4">Flytrap</a>: Demoscene production by qop.
-- Your project: add your project to this readme and open a pull request
+- Your project: add your project to this README and open a pull request!

 <br/>